MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements.md

 description: Find out the minimum hardware and software requirements you need to install and run SharePoint Server 2016.
 ---

-# Hardware and software requirements for SharePoint Server 2016
+# Hardware and software requirements for SharePoint Server 2016 and 2017

 [!INCLUDE[appliesto-xxx-2016-xxx-xxx-xxx-md](../includes/appliesto-xxx-2016-xxx-xxx-xxx-md.md)]